F1uk369/NAC-Buffout4-Patch/README.md

 # NAC Buffout 4 Patch
 This mod patch lets NAC work with Buffout 4.
+If you download the patched mod from this repository, replace it with your original NAC mod.

 I will rarely update the .esm here, so here is how to do it yourself: